kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

 ## Installation

 * Download the latest version of Python at https://www.python.org/downloads/.
+    - save the program in C: drive
 * In the command line:
-    1. verify your python install success: `python3 --version`
+    1. verify your python install success: `python --version`
-    2. install pip, setuptools, and wheel: `python3 -m pip install --upgrade pip setuptools wheel`
+    2. install pip, setuptools, and wheel: `python -m pip install --upgrade pip setuptools wheel`
-    3. create a virtual environment named fplimincomm (or whatever name desired): `python3 -m venv fplimincomm_env`
+    3. create a virtual environment named fplimincomm (or whatever name desired): `python -m venv fplimincomm_env`
-    4. activate the virtual environment: `source fplimincomm_env/bin/activate`
+    4. activate the virtual environment:
+        - on windows: `.\fplimincomm_env\Scripts\activate`
+        - on windows: `source fplimincomm_env/bin/activate`
-    5. install the calculator: `pip3 install FPLI-Minimum-Commutes`
+    5. install the calculator: `pip install FPLI-Minimum-Commutes==0.0.1`
 * To use in Stata; after completing the above, do the following in the Stata command line:
     1. run `python search`
         - the above should show the path to the created virtual environment